Monday, December 29, 2008

 "I would be most content if my children grew up to be the kind of people who think decorating consists mostly of building enough bookshelves. " ~Anna Quindlen, "Enough Bookshelves," New York Times, 7 August 1991

+I grew up in a reading house, loved (and love) libraries, and still want to bring more and more books into my life.
 I've raised readers - and now teach little ones to fall in love with stories and books.
 Believe me, there is no greater job!
 Books bring me solace, comfort, companionship, adventure, and peace.
 I am empowered when I read a book!

 "Books can be dangerous.
 The best ones should be labeled "This could change your life." " ~Helen Exley